 Making the most of your conference experience

 The Capital Conference has grown to the size it is today because of its reputation for providing school board members, administrators and staff the most timely, comprehensive and high-quality professional development available.
-With so much going on at the four-day event, here’s some advice to help you make the most of the conference.
+With so much going on at the three-day event, here’s some advice to help you make the most of the conference.

 Before the conference